 No worries, Ubuntu has got you covered.
 Ubuntu has one of the largest and most supportive communities.
 Developers in this community are always trying to find a solution to such significant problems.
 This is where ODrive comes into place.
 ODrive is a client of Google Drive.

 Although it’s an unofficial client, it is simple to use and performs all the necessary functions that you may need to sync your files and data.
-It is an open-source software, which means that you can look at its source code and examine it, in addition to this ODrive is also available for Windows and macOS so you can test it on all platforms if you like.
+It is open-source software, which means that you can look at its source code and examine it; in addition to this, ODrive is also available for Windows and macOS, so you can test it on all platforms if you like.

 Now there are multiple ways to install ODrive in your Ubuntu.